captainsafia/TrainingApi/README.md

       Content root path: /Users/captainsafia/github.com/TrainingApi/TrainingApi
 ```

-Navigate to http://localhost:5198/swagger to view the Swagger UI for interacting with the application.
+Navigate to http://localhost:5198/ to view the Scalar UI for interacting with the application.

 ### Run Tests